dagger/dagger/docs/current/faq.md

 #### Conclusion

-It might be possible in the future once these constraint vanish but for now it's highly recommended to run dagger engine with privileges if you want to unlock its full potentiel.
+It might be possible in the future once these constraint vanish but for now it's not possible to run dagger engine with privileges if you want to unlock its full potentiel.

 ### I am stuck.
 How can I get help?